HomePerformanceSubscribeSample SignalEducationCourseGamesContactLogin

 HARUNA SALIFU4 MIN READEXECUTION

-Most traders, when they identify a demand zone, place their limit order at the top of the zone, the first level where the zone begins.
-It feels logical.
-But it's also where the stop hunts happen.
-DCE, Discount Candle Entry, solves this.
+Most traders find a demand zone and place their limit order right at the top of it.
+Makes sense on the surface, since that is where the zone starts.
+But it's also exactly where stop hunts happen.
+DCE, which stands for Discount Candle Entry, is how ARIA avoids that.

 What Is DCE?

 DCE places your entry at 38.2% of the zone's total depth, measured from the zone's extreme (the bottom for demand, the top for supply).
-This is the "discount" within the zone, below mid-point, ensuring you're buying at a genuinely good price relative to the zone's range.
+This is the discount within the zone, below the mid-point,, ensuring you're buying at a genuinely good price relative to the zone's range.

 ❌ Top of Zone Entry